shashichander009/sqlalchemy-postgresql-project/README.md

 Go to the "backend" folder

 First check if data.csv is present.
-If you can't find "data.csv" in the folder, download it from this [link]( https://datahub.io/core/population-growth-estimates-and-projections/r/population-estimates.csv) and place it in the root folder with the name "data.csv"
+If you can't find "data.csv" in the folder, download it from this [link]( https://datahub.io/core/population-growth-estimates-and-projections/r/population-estimates.csv) and place it there with the name "data.csv"

 Go to cred.py and change your username and password